The Laureates for the $100,000 award in social impact are working in Jordan and Syria, Uganda, Panama, Palestine and beyond

-This year marks the tenth anniversary of the John P. McNulty Prize, an award founded by Anne Welsh McNulty in honor of her late husband.
-When she created the Prize, Anne said she hoped “to remember John and honor his leadership and commitment to fostering opportunities for others.”
-The McNulty Prize Laureates are four extraordinary leaders from across the world who felt the moral imperative to act, and who have used their entrepreneurialism and professional expertise to address seemingly intractable challenges in their communities.
+Aspen, CO, July 30, 2017––The Aspen Institute and Anne Welsh McNulty announced the tenth annual John P. McNulty Prize Laureates, four extraordinary leaders from across the world who felt the moral imperative to act, and who have used their entrepreneurialism and professional expertise to address seemingly intractable challenges in their communities.

-The McNulty Prize is given annually to honor the inspiring work of Fellows of the Aspen Global Leadership Network and their social ventures.
-Each Laureate will receive $25,000 to further his or her venture.
+The McNulty Prize is given annually to honor the visionary work of Fellows of the Aspen Global Leadership Network and their social ventures.
+The 2017 Laureates were announced on July 29 at the Resnick Aspen Action Forum, and each Laureate will receive $25,000 to further his or her venture.
 An international jury, including former Secretary of State Madeleine Albright, international statesman Olara Otunnu, development expert Brizio Biondi-Morra, and President of the Ford Foundation Darren Walker, will select the winner.
-The winning venture will receive $100,000 and will be announced in November in New York City.
+The winning venture will receive $100,000, and will be announced in November in New York City.

 By training new generations of Syrian reporters, entrepreneur and award-winning journalist Amjad Tadros is ensuring that Syrian perspectives are heard, and that the world has access to objective, truthful in-depth reporting on the region.